4 Ways Mobile Apps Improve the Patient Experience

 Ninety-three percent of healthcare execs say mobile apps can help health systems achieve digital strategy goals, according to Gozio’s 2022 “Secrets to Achieving High Mobile Adoption for Patient Engagement” report.
 And yet, nearly 20% of health systems don’t have a mobile app.

-The report, which surveyed 272 healthcare executives, notes that the benefits of mobile apps aren’t limited marketing.
+The report, which surveyed 272 healthcare executives, notes that the benefits of mobile apps aren’t limited to marketing.
 According to the report, nearly two-thirds of healthcare execs say that mobile engagement can help organizations reach broader business goals—from helping patients with scheduling and payments to guiding them around a facility.

 Healthcare Mobile App Statistics